philofantasy/NLP_problem/Readme.md

 Based on this dataset, the problem I came up with is to predict the popularity purely based on the title.
 I would like to forecast the total number of up-votes when a news article is published long enough.
 This kind o fproblem is meaninful, beacuse for example, news platform could find potential popular articles on the front page and attract more customers.

 I used recurrent neural network (RNN) model to build the complicated regression / prediciton framework, and uses Python 3 with Tensorflow package to implement the method and finished model evaluation.
-To deal with huge size of data, only a part of data is read into memory and the model is trained gradually in iterations.
+To deal with huge size of data, only a chunk of data is read into memory and the model is trained gradually in iterations.

 # Notes on Backgroud